-- Treatment of both superficial and deep calcium. - Improved safety through unique mechanism of action. - Improved efficacy for angioplasty, stents, and drug-eluting technologies. - Seamless integration into interventional practice with exceptional ease-of-use. - Expanded access to interventional techniques for patients.
+- Treatment calcium throughout the coronary and peripheral arteries. - Improved safety of these challenging procedures through a unique mechanism of action. - Seamless integration into interventional practice with exceptional ease-of-use. - Ensure complex procedures can be performed in a predictable manner. - Expanded access to interventional techniques for patients.